tvdboom/ATOM/docs_sources/user_guide/predicting.md

 !!! warning
-    The `score` method return atom's metric score, not the metric returned by sklearn's score method for estimators.
+    The `score` method return atom's metric score, not the metric returned by sklearn/sktime's score method for estimators.
 Use the method's `metric` parameter to calculate a different metric.

 !!! note
     * The output of ATOM's methods are pandas objects, not numpy arrays.